usefulalgorithm/usefulalgorithm/README.md

 - _Cowards_, by Squid
 - _This Is the Album of a Band Called Adebisi Shank_, by Adebisi Shank
 - _Dead Channel Sky_, by clipping.
+- _Halo On The Inside_, by Circuit des Yeux

 </details>